Italy Digital Nomad Visa Guide (2024)

 • The best Italian destinations for digital nomads, and

-Before we get into detail on the available programs for digital nomads in Italy, let’s first take a quick look at the most important digital nomad visa facts for Italy.
+Before we go over the available programs for digital nomads in Italy, let’s first take a quick look at the most important digital nomad visa facts for Italy.

-– Individuals who perform highly qualified work using telecommunications technology
+– Individuals who perform highly qualified work using telecommunications technology, and

 Italy’s digital nomad visa length?
 1 year